CW-Logothetis/snake5110/README.md

 ## BUGS <a name="bugs"></a>

+- Putting the Snake game inside was easy.
+But the blue start button won't stay still when screen changes size.
+Need to re-look at what's going on with the percentages; they should all scale...
 - when the user changes phone cover the snake game fades in/out.
 But the blue play button does not.
+- if you change phone covers quickly, the snake game doesn't disappear fast enough.
+- Text-shadows aren't great and there's an opacity/alpha issue with the five phones.

 ## TO DO <a name="todo"></a>